Majesty: The Fantasy Kingdom Sim: Buildings

-For an example of a building that does more than one, inns (which have individual names, such as The Surly Dwarf) have a modest daily gold income, allow heroes to rest and regain health in faraway places, and by steering heroes into their area, they have a defensive use.
+For an example of a building with multiple approaches, inns (which have individual names, such as The Surly Dwarf) have a modest daily income, allow heroes to rest and regain health in faraway places, and by steering heroes into their area, they have a defensive use.

 Some don't ask permission.
-Houses are built as the player hires more heroes and bring in a modicum of money.
+Houses are built as the player hires more heroes and bring in a modicum of daily income.
 The settlement's growth brings sewer grates and the death of too many heroes graveyards, both of which are indestructible and spawn monsters.

 Some buildings have special, usually paid, abilities.
-For example, a warrior's guild's call to arms instantly moves all its heroes to it.
+For example, a warrior's guild's call to arms instantly moves all its heroes to its gates.
 Many have features to be researched, ie. unlocked with money, such as selling goods to heroes, and can be upgraded with money to increase their HP and give access to such features as more Sovereign's spells to pay to cast and a greater selection of wares to pay to research.
-Majestys systems have many small details, such as how owning a blacksmith's gives a small discount for all construction, and building royal gardens will automatically place a gazebo elsewhere in the settlement to give heroes a peaceful rest.
+Majestys systems have many small details, such as how owning a blacksmith's gives a small discount for all construction, and building royal gardens will automatically place a gazebo in the settlement to give heroes a peaceful rest.

 Economy

-To pay for all of the above, the player has two revenue streams: buildings that generate gold — in particular marketplaces through caravans but many automatically every in-game day — or symbiosis with the heroes.
-Heroes gain gold when they kill a monster, receive a reward, destroy a den of evil, or open treasure chests scattered around the land.
+To pay for all of the above, the player has two revenue streams: buildings that generate gold - marketplaces through caravans most of all, but many with an automatic income every in-game day — or symbiosis with the heroes.
+Heroes gain gold when they kill a monster, receive a reward, destroy a den of evil, or open treasure chests scattered across the land.
 The next time they visit home, they pay a portion to the building's coffers as taxes.
 Facilities permitting, they'll (hopefully) spend the rest on better weapons and armor, enchanting their weapons and armor up to +3, temporarily poisoning their weapons at an upgraded rogues' guild, healing potions, and minor magic items.
 The Northern Expansion adds a magic bazaar for a range of other potions (and taking money from heroes that have bought everything else.)
 A portion of every sale is set aside for the Sovereign as taxes.

 Inviting elves in doubles the gold generated by the first option, but also places a gambling hall and an "elven lounge" (implied brothel) that drain heroes of their wealth without paying taxes or giving them anything in exchange.
 Fortunately, rewards for destruction also work for the player's own buildings.
 (Gnomes offer cheap, shunned, numerous builders and cannon fodder.)